Stefania Constantini

 Stefania Constantini (born 15 April 1999) is an Italian curler from Cortina d'Ampezzo.
-She currently skips the Italian National Women's Curling Team.
-She has played in five World Women's Championships, four World Mixed Doubles Championships and seven European Championships.
-She won a silver medal at the 2023 European Curling Championships, a bronze medal at the 2017 European Curling Championships and a gold medal in mixed doubles at the 2022 Beijing Olympics.
+She has competed in seven World Women's Championships, six World Mixed Doubles Championships and eight European Championships.
+She currently skips her own team and plays mixed doubles with Amos Mosaner.
+She won a silver medal at the 2023 European Curling Championships, a bronze medal at the 2017 European Curling Championships, a gold medal in mixed doubles at the 2022 Beijing Olympics, and a bronze medal in mixed doubles at the 2026 Winter Olympics.

 Career

+Early career

 Constantini made her international curling debut at the 2016 Winter Youth Olympics in the mixed team as third for Luca Rizzolli.
 The team went 3–4 through the round robin but lost in a tiebreaker to Turkey's Oğuzhan Karakurt.
 She also competed in the mixed doubles event with British curler Callum Kinnear.
 The pair made it to the final eight, where they lost to China's Zhao Ruiyi and Norway's Andreas Hårstad.